Patches for Sunday Scaries and Monday Anxiety: Make Peace with Weekends

 - FOMO is real: Transitioning from weekend freedom to work obligations feels like a bigger loss when you're also trying to maintain a social life

 The good news: Sunday anxiety typically decreases with age and career stability.
 You're not doomed to feel this way forever.
-The patches and strategies just help you manage it better now.
+Small rituals and strategies are simply ways to be a little kinder to yourself in the meantime.

 When Sunday Scaries Signal Something Bigger